focus-editor/focus/LOG.md

 - Don't redraw if nothing has changed

 # DONE
++ Fix the crash when a file is saved with open dialog hidden
 + Select whole words when creating new cursors (unless selected manually)
 + Move viewport in a constant smooth fashion (on ctrl+up/down)
 + Expand pane on ctrl+shift+L